 Your twin belly will be larger than a singleton belly

-As your body grows, your belly will also be larger than a typical singleton pregnancy.
-How large?
+How large is a twin belly compared to a singleton?
 A twin belly at 32 weeks is about the same size as a singleton belly at 4o weeks.
 So while singleton moms are feeling ready to get their babies out, we can have several more weeks to go before we do.

 Exercise isn’t as important